rsn8887/OpenRCT2/readme_switch.md

 This is my Switch port of OpenRCT2, a re-implementation of RollerCoaster Tycoon 2.
 A construction and management simulation video game that simulates amusement park management.

-Data files from the original game are required to play this game.
+Data files from the original game are required to play this game. _RollerCoaster Tycoon 2_ data files are required to launch the game.
+Additionally, _RollerCoaster Tycoon 1_ data files are also supported.

 Port by @rsn8887.